cloudgraphdev/cli/README.md

 # Example Queries

 To use CloudGraph, you will need to be familiar with GraphQL.
-This section contains a hanfdull of example queries to get you up and running but is by no means exaustive but if you can dream it up, you can query it!
+This section contains a handful of example queries to get you up and running but is by no means exhaustive but if you can dream it up, you can query it!
 Note that you can find additional example queries in the [examples](examples/) directory.
-Feel free to make a PR with other examples you would like to see included, checkout the [Contribution Guidelines](#contribution-guidelines) section for more information.
+Feel free to make a PR with other examples you would like to see included, check out the [Contribution Guidelines](#contribution-guidelines) section for more information.

 <br />

 ## AWS Examples:

-For the purposes of these example we will just request the ID and ARNs to keep things brief, but you can query whatever attributes you want.
+For the purposes of these examples we will just request the ID and ARNs to keep things brief, but you can query whatever attributes you want.

 <br />